It’s not unusual to come across a UX Job posting that reads like this:

 - Quality Assurance (QA) -> Usability testing

-These are not 1-to-1 translations, but the idea is that UXBs can frame existing experience into relevant projects for their UX portfolio.
+These are not 1-to-1 translations, but the idea is that UX students can reframe existing experience into relevant projects for their UX portfolio.

 Do what you can, with what you have, where you are. – Theodore Roosevelt